Nexis-Network/homepage/content/docs/unused/prisma-guide.md

    npx prisma init --datasource-provider postgresql
    ```

-## Connect your Prisma project to Exzo Network
+## Connect your Prisma project to Nexis Network

 In this step, you will update your project's `.env` file with the connection strings for your `neondb` and `shadow` databases.

 1. Open the `.env` file located in your `prisma` directory.
-2. Update the value of the `DATABASE_URL` variable to the connection string you copied when you created your Exzo Network project.
+2. Update the value of the `DATABASE_URL` variable to the connection string you copied when you created your Nexis Network project.
 3. Add a `SHADOW_DATABASE_URL` variable and set the value to the connection string for the shadow database you created previously.

 When you are finished, your `.env` file should have entries similar to the following: